This is a named option in the French Studies MFS.

 UW–Madison University Special

-With program approval, University Special students enrolled in the capstone certificate "French Studies" may count up to 12 credits of coursework taken while they are capstone students toward the MFS degree.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, University Special students enrolled in the capstone certificate "French Studies for Teachers" may count up to 9 credits of coursework taken while they are capstone students toward the MFS degree.

 Probation